gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 5. We know that our dataflow will converge since we never remove edges from any graph implying that our graph operations are monotonic.

-### Transferring non-Sendable values across Isolation Boundaries
+### Transferring Local non-Sendable values across Isolation Boundaries

-Using our definition of regions, we can now consider how to safely pass non-Sendable values over isolation boundaries.
-Let `v` be a non-Sendable value and `transferToOtherDomain` an asynchronous function in a different isolation domain from `v`.
+Using our definition of regions, we can now consider how to safely pass local non-Sendable values over isolation boundaries.
+Let `v` be a non-Sendable local value and `transferToOtherDomain` an asynchronous function in a different isolation domain from `v`.
 Then we know that it is safe to pass `v` to `transferToOtherDomain` if `v` does not have any later uses in the caller
 function: